|BSSH||(British Society for Surgery of the Hand)|

 He is the Webmaster to the British Society for Surgery of the Hand (BSSH) and was an editor on the recently published BSSH HandBook.
 He was the Chairman of a collaborative committee between the Britsh Orthopaedic Association and the BSSH and produced a document on best practice guidelines for the

 'Management of Distal Radial Fractures'.
 He is on the Editorial Board of the Europaen Journal of Hand Surgery and is also an International Member of the American Society for Surgery of the Hand.
+He is the External Examiner for the Diploma of Hand Surgery.
 He is designing a wrist replacement with an american company.